lammps/lammps/doc/src/fix_ttm.rst

 output of the electronic temperatures for each grid point every Nout timesteps.
 The second value is the filename for output which will be suffixed by the timestep.
 The format of each output file is exactly the same as the input temperature file.
+It will contain a comment in the first line reporting the date the file was created, the LAMMPS units setting in use, grid size and the current timestep.

 Note that the atomic temperature for atoms in each grid cell can also be computed and output by the :doc:`fix ave/chunk <fix_ave_chunk>`